Children's Reading: Matthew 16:13-19

 "YES!" the voice exclaimed on the other end.

 For the next ten minutes, Bunny and her mother's brother relived the fun of that day.
 Bunny almost got sick from all the candy and the rides and the attention her Uncle Charlie gave her.
 But, what a day!
 She talked about that day for the rest of the summer.
-Finally, when Uncle Charlie wanted to talk Bunny's mother, the little girl had only one question: "When will I see you again?"
+Finally, when Uncle Charlie wanted to talk to Bunny's mother, the little girl had only one question: "When will I see you again?"

-Sometimes we don't appreciate others will live with.
+Sometimes we don't appreciate the others we live with.
 We know them.
 And we know their bad points.
 But there are times we can see things differently about them.
 The idea can even hit us like a bolt of lightning.
 When we ask "Who is this?" we see a completely new person.
 One with talents we didn't even think they possessed.

 Bunny had this experience when she asked "Who is this?"
 Simon also had this experience, when Jesus asked the same question.
 But Jesus asked it about himself.
 He didn't ask "Who is this?"
 He asked, "Who do you think I am?"
 Simon's answer changed him, because he saw Jesus in a different light.
 He was no longer the leader of a traveling ministry.
 He was God's chosen One.
 He was the Christ!